anvaka/common-words/README.md

 Current extraction code can be found here: [extract_words.sql](https://github.com/anvaka/common-words/blob/master/data-extract/sql/extract_words.sql)

-**NOTE 1:** My SQL-fu is at its toddlerhood.
-Please let me know if you find an error or maybe more appropriate way to get the data.
-While current script is working, I realize that there may be cases where results are slightly skewed.
+**Note 1:** My SQL-fu is in kindergarten, so please let me know if you find an error or maybe more appropriate way to get the data.
+While the current script is working, I think there may be cases where results are slightly skewed.

 **Note 2:** [BigQuery](https://bigquery.cloud.google.com/) is amazing.
-It is powerful, flexible and fast.
-Huge kudos to amazing people who work on it.
+It is powerful, flexible, and fast.
+Huge kudos to the amazing people who work on it.

-## How word clouds are rendered?
+## How are word clouds rendered?

-At heart of word clouds lies very simple algorithm:
+At the heart of word clouds lies very simple algorithm:

 ```
 for each word `w`: